What does ASCEND Mean?

 Check out the stacked Guiding Coalition for 2021 and get excited for the sessions these folks are cooking up for ASCEND this year.

 Will there be published papers and proceedings from ASCEND?

 Will there be technical papers?

 Yes!
 Technical papers play an important role in ASCEND.
 ASCEND is all about collaboration, sharing ideas, and the very latest thinking in aero and astronautics.
 There’s no better venue to promote your ideas among your peers, pressure test your thinking, and discover new insight and inspiration.

 What is the ASCENDxSeries?

 The ASCEND universe is expanding to meet and anticipate the ever growing needs of the global space community.
-The structure of ASCEND includes a series of online events, identified as the ASCENDxSeries, leading up to the apex event from 16-18 November.
+The structure of ASCEND includes a series of online events, identified as the ASCENDxSeries, leading up to the apex event in November.

-The ASCENDxSeries is happening now through October and will provide multiple live online informational and engaging opportunities, via ASCENDxWebinars, ASCENDxCo-Labs, and ASCENDxSummits.
+The ASCENDxSeries is happening now and will provide multiple live online informational and engaging opportunities, via summits, workshops, and webinars.